Tag: silver

 Snip20160319_6

-More specifically, COT figures are from each Tuesday but are not available until late evening (UK time) on the following Friday (i.e. ten days).
-As the markets close until Sunday night (UK time), it puts the COT information nearly two weeks old.
-But even with that considered it’s still the best, broad, indicative information we have – other than our technical analysis.
+More specifically, COT figures are from each Tuesday but are not available until late evening (UK time) on the following Friday (i.e. 10 days).
+As the markets are closed till Sunday night (UK time) it puts the COT information nearly 2 weeks old.
+But even with that considered it’s still the best, broad, indicative information we have – other than our own technical analysis.

-Slow Trader closed to any new funds until next year.
+Slow Trader is now closed to any new funds until next year.
 Here are the amounts:

 Snip20160305_1